-By increasing the coefficient of friction, the chain slides more easily and there is also the added benefit of reducing the amount of power that is needed to drive the conveyor.
+By decreasing the coefficient of friction, the chain slides more easily and there is also the added benefit of reducing the amount of power that is needed to drive the conveyor.

 The wear strip can be mounted onto your conveyor in a variety of ways.
 You may prefer to bolt it down to the conveyor directly.
 Or, if it is difficult to access, it may be preferable to mount it in a galvanised channel which will ensure that replacement is quick and easy.

 Visual inspections should always form part of your preventative maintenance schedule as they will save you time and maintain the best performance.

 Sometimes the visual inspection of chains and wear strips can be difficult - especially if the components are located inside the conveyor system or in a harder-to-reach area.

 One solution which can makes it easier to see when your wear strip needs replacing is a specially-designed wear strip that changes colour as it wears.

 A simple change in surface colour provides a clear visual indication that it is time to replace the wear strip.

 It is always advisable to change your wear strip before the chain starts to drag along the base of the conveyor.

 By monitoring and promptly replacing your wear strip you will preserve the integrity of your chain and conveyor - which will minimise production downtime and keep your running costs down.